 Most Yukon communities have a winter festival, but the biggest of them all is the Yukon Sourdough Rendezvous, held in each February in Whitehorse.
 Since 1962, this outrageous, week-long festival has been the city’s sure-fire antidote for cabin fever – a collective thumbing-of-the-nose at winter’s doldrums.

-Outdoor events, most of them staged in the heart of downtown, include competitions in flour packing, whipsawing and dog mushing – tests of strength and agility that pay tribute to the Yukon’s early pioneers.
+Outdoor events, most of them staged in the heart of downtown, including competitions in flour packing, whipsawing and dog mushing – tests of strength and agility that pay tribute to the Yukon’s early pioneers.
 Other highlights – like chainsaw chucking or the hairy leg contest for women – suggest tests of sanitation and inhibitions.
-There is also the crowning of the festival Queen.
+There is also the crowning of the Festival Queen.